elip55/dice_game-/README.md

 # dice_game-

-This will be a simple dice game meant to stimulate the coding mind.

-This code will only work with python3
+This game has been designed to start as a basic python program, and work its way up to advanced.